CreadDiscans/ServiceDesigner/TUTORIAL.md

 ![Components](./asset/img/components.gif)

 ### Create
-> * Right click at the **Components** tab and click _New Group_ or _New Component_.
+> * Right-click at the **Components** tab and click _New Group_ or _New Component_.
 > * If you don't input new _group_ or _component_'s name, they will not be created.
 > * So please remember to _input the group or component's name_.

 ### Rename
-> * Just like _create_, right click and click _rename_ where you want to do it.
+> * Just like _create_, right-click and click _rename_ where you want to do it.
 > * If you don't input _group_ or _component_'s name newly, it's name will not be changed.

 ### Delete
-> * At the first, right click and click _delete_ wherever you want to, like other features.
+> * At the first, right-click and click _delete_ wherever you want, like other features.
 > * Just in case, let's imagine the situation that you deleteed some group or component.
 > * _However_ it was accident, not you really wanted it.
-> * Don't be panick already!
+> * Don't be panic already!
 Please open your file again, before you save it.
-> * Then you can check there will be a group or component which you deleted before open it again.
+> * Then you can check there will be a group or component which you deleted before reopening it.

 ### Other Features of Components Tab
 * _ShortCuts_